 Based on psychological principles, these emotional territories give brands a strong, human foundation upon which to build a meaningfully different brand positioning.
 This is key, as Kantar’s brand equity research shows that brands with high meaningful difference grow in value five times more than those without.

-NeedScope has identified six principal emotive positioning territories, each tied to a different color:
+NeedScope has identified six principal emotive positioning territories, each tied to a different colour:

 Through this emotive lens we can then view important category themes.
 For example, what’s important in beer?
 As we’ve seen, sociability and connection.
 But on their own, these words don’t go far enough in capturing the diverse emotional avenues available for portraying how people can come together over beer.